1994 FIFA World Cup: Summary

 The format of the competition stayed the same as in the 1990 World Cup: 24 teams qualified, divided into six groups of four.
 Sixteen teams would qualify for the knockout phase: the six group winners, the six group runners-up, and the four third-placed teams with the best records.
 This was the last time this format was used, due to the expansion of the finals tournament in 1998 to 32 teams.
 FIFA introduced three rule changes for this tournament to encourage attacking play: three points awarded for a win in a group stage match instead of two, a relaxed offside rule and a ban on picking up back-passes to goalkeepers.
 The number of goals increased to 2.73 per game from the record-low of 2.21 in 1990.

 The tournament saw the end of Diego Maradona's World Cup career, having played in the 1982, 1986, and 1990 World Cups, and leading Argentina to the 1986 World Cup title and the final of the 1990 World Cup.
-Maradona was expelled from the tournament after he failed a drug test that uncovered ephedrine, a weight-loss drug, in his blood.
+Maradona was expelled from the tournament by FIFA after he failed a drug test that uncovered ephedrine, a weight-loss drug, in his blood.
 Colombia, despite high expectations due to their style and impressive qualifying campaign, failed to advance from the round robin.
 The team was dogged by influence from betting syndicates and drug cartels, with coach Francisco Maturana receiving death threats over squad selection.
-After scoring an own goal for the United States and effectively eliminating Colombia from the competition, defender Andrés Escobar was shot to death outside a bar in a Medellín suburb 10 days later.
+After scoring an own goal for the United States and effectively eliminating Colombia from the competition, defender Andrés Escobar was shot to death on his return to Colombia outside a bar in a Medellín suburb 10 days later, possibly in retaliation for his mistake.

-On the field, Bulgaria was one of the biggest surprises of the tournament.
-The Bulgarians had never won a game in five previous World Cup finals but, led by Hristo Stoichkov who eventually shared the tournament lead in scoring, they made a surprising run; Bulgaria won two of their three group games to qualify for the second round, where they advanced with a 3–1 penalty shoot-out win over Mexico.
-Bulgaria then faced the reigning world champions, Germany, in the quarter-finals, where goals from Stoichkov and Yordan Letchkov gave them a 2–1 victory.
-Bulgaria went on to finish in fourth place after losing to Italy and Sweden, in the semi-finals and third-place game, respectively.
+Bulgaria was one of the biggest surprises of the tournament.
+The Bulgarians had never won a game in five previous World Cup appearances, but, led by Hristo Stoichkov, who would eventually share the tournament lead in scoring, they presented a formidable challenge for the title.
+The team won two of their three group games to qualify for the second round, where they advanced after a 3–1 penalty shootout win over Mexico.
+They then faced reigning world champions Germany in the quarterfinals, where goals from Stoichkov and Letchkov gave them a 2–1 victory.
+Bulgaria went on to finish in fourth place after losing to Italy in the semifinals and Sweden in the third-place game.

 The host nation United States, after a 23rd-place finish in the 1990 tournament, advanced to the second round as one of the best third-place teams.
 They were eliminated in the Round of 16 in a 1–0 defeat to Brazil on Independence Day.